skusel/AES/CONTRIBUTING.md

 ```

 ## Compiler Support
-This code has been built with AppleClang 13.0.0.13000029 on macOS and with GCC 9.3.0 on Ubuntu.
-No guarentees can be made about its ability to be built on other compilers, but it is intended to work on any compiler that supports the C++17 standard.
+This code has been built with AppleClang 13.0.0 on macOS and with GCC 9.3.0 on Ubuntu.
+No guarantees can be made about its ability to be built on other compilers, but it is intended to work on any compiler that supports the C++17 standard.

 ## Style
 In general, you should follow the style of the code around you.
 Below are a few style points I would like to highlight.